Batanes State College

 It is also mandated to provide special instruction for special purposes, promote research and extension services in the various disciplines and areas of specialization and provide progressive leadership in its areas of specialization.
 Its main campus is located in Basco, Batanes.

-The courses offered within the college are hospitality management, education, and information technology, among others.
+The courses offered within the college are agriculture, tourism and hospitality management, teacher's education, industrial and information technology, among others.
 The province itself is a culture hotspot and an ecological zone, however, courses regarding social studies, culture, the arts, and the biological and geological sciences have yet to be offered in the state college.